The Cheeger problem in abstract measure spaces: Cheeger sets in perimeter-measure spaces

-Thus by~\ref{prop:compact}, up to extracting a subsequence, $C_k$ converge to some limit set $C$, which, by~\ref{prop:lsc} is readily proven to be a $1$-Cheeger set itself, provided that $\m(C)>0$, which holds true as we look for sets maximizing the $L^1(X,\m)$ norm.
+Thus, by~\ref{prop:compact}, up to extracting a subsequence, $C_k$ converge to some limit set $C$, which, by~\ref{prop:lsc}, is readily proven to be a $1$-Cheeger set itself, provided that $\m(C)>0$, which holds true as we look for sets maximizing the $L^1(X,\m)$ norm.

-Assume now additionally~\ref{prop:sub-mod}, and let $C_0$ be a maximal $1$-Cheeger set.
-For any other $1$-Cheeger set $C$, if one were not to have $C\subset C_0$ a contradiction would immediately ensue, since $C\cup C_0$ is itself a $1$-Cheeger set by \cref{prop:closure_wrt_unions_intersections}~(i).
+Now additionally assume~\ref{prop:sub-mod}, and let $C_0$ be a maximal $1$-Cheeger set.
+For any other $1$-Cheeger set $C$, if one were not to have $C\subset C_0$ a contradiction would immediately ensue, since $C\cup C_0$ is itself a $1$-Cheeger set by \cref{prop:closure_wrt_unions_intersections}\ref{item:aglio}.
 This same reasoning also yields the uniqueness of such a set. \end{proof}